rdkcmf/rdk-aamp/README.txt

 =================================================================================================================

-To enable Westeros
+To disable Westeros
 -------------------

+Westeros is default enabled .
+Developers can enable broadcom encoder via SetEnv as below.
-Currently, use of Westeros is default-disabled, and can be enabled via RFC.
-To apply, Developers can add below flag in SetEnv.sh under /opt, then restart the receiver process:
+Export  below flag in SetEnv.sh under /opt, then restart the receiver process:

-	export AAMP_ENABLE_WESTEROS_SINK=true
+	export AAMP_ENABLE_WESTEROS_SINK=false

 Note: Above is now used as a common FLAG by AAMP and Receiver module to configure Westeros direct rendering instead of going through browser rendering.
 This allows for smoother video zoom animations